 I opened Terminal and typed “odvr -l.”
 (Note: this post uses standard English punctuation.
 This means that, in that example, my command consisted of odvr -l, without the quotation marks or closing period.
 And by the way, that’s odvr followed by a lowercase -L, not by the number one.)
 That gave me an error message: “Failed to open Olympus device: couldn’t claim interface.”
 I tried again: “sudo odvr -l.”
 That worked.
 I got a listing of two files I had recorded onto the VN-960PC, with dates and other information about those files.

-To get the list of available commands, I typed “sudo odvr -h.”
+To get the list of available options, I typed “sudo odvr -h.”
 (I assumed “odvr” was short for “Olympus Digital Voice Recorder.”)
-The list was as follows:
+(Note: sometimes, in this post, I write just “odvr,” without “sudo.”
+That is just for shorthand.
+If the command would not run without sudo, I added sudo.

 -= Options =- -h : This help. -v : Print version. -d <folder> : Download all files in <folder>. -e : Download everything. -l : List all files. -x <folder> : Delete all recordings in <folder>. -c : Delete all recordings. -y : "yes" to all yes/no questions. -r : Reset the DVR.
 This may fix some sync issues. -D : Enable debug tracing.